Amir380-A/TaskManagerAPI/README.md

 # TaskManagerAPI
-- That is a backnend API made by ASP.NET Core for managing tasks
+- This is a backnend API made with ASP.NET Core for managing tasks

-## Technologies Used
-- ASP.NET Core
-- JWT
-- SQL Server
-- Docker
-- Serilog
+## Still Under Development